Opinion | The latest polling evidence suggests Trump’s convention flopped

 Three new polls suggest that neither of those notions proved particularly persuasive.

 The toplines in the three polls — from Selzer & Company, Reuters/Ipsos and USA Today/Suffolk University — all show Joe Biden leading Trump nationally.
 The first has Biden up by 49 percent to 41 percent among likely voters.
-The second and third have Biden up by 47 percent to 40 percent and 50 percent to 43 percent among registered voters.
+The second and third have Biden up by 47 percent to 40 percent and by 50 percent to 43 percent among registered voters.

-All that is consistent with current polling averages putting Biden up by just over 7 points.
-Trump may have gotten a slight bounce.
-But if Trump is down by that much at what should be a high point — and remember, explosive scenes from Wisconsin have been dominating the news — that’s a tough place to be.
+All that is consistent with current polling averages putting Biden up by just over seven points.
+Trump might have gotten a slight bounce.
+But if he is down by that much at what should be a high point — and remember, explosive scenes from Wisconsin have been dominating the news — that’s a tough place to be.

 But you can find more signs that the convention messaging may have been a flop in the new polling’s internals.